wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 - Configuration of agents grouping.
 - Centralized configuration for agents, synchronizing its ``agent.conf`` file.

-To sum up, the master node sends to its clients the whole ``etc/shared`` folder contained in the Wazuh installation directory, with the centralized configuration of each agent ordered by groups, as well as the ``client.keys`` file.
-These shared files allow to connect each agent to each manager of the cluster.
+To sum up, the master node sends to its clients the whole ``etc/shared`` directory contained in the Wazuh installation directory, with the centralized configuration of each agent ordered by groups, as well as the ``client.keys`` file.
+These shared files agents to report to any manager of the cluster.

-For all the communications in the cluster, it has been developed an own protocol which synchronizes those files with a specific interval time, defined in the ``<cluster>`` section of :doc:`Local configuration <../reference/ossec-conf/cluster>`.
+The comunications between nodes of the cluster are made with a self developed protocol which synchronizes those files with a specific interval time, defined in the ``<cluster>`` section of :doc:`Local configuration <../reference/ossec-conf/cluster>`.
 These communications are encrypted with AES providing confidentiality.